wp-plugins/media-library-assistant/readme.txt

 = What's in the "phpDocs" directory and do I need it? =

 All of the MLA source code has been annotated with "DocBlocks", a special type of comment used by phpDocumentor to generate API documentation.
-If you'd like a deeper understanding of the code, click on "index.html" in the phpDocs dorectory and have a look.
+If you'd like a deeper understanding of the code, click on "index.html" in the phpDocs directory and have a look.
 Note that these pages require JavaScript for much of their functionality.

 == Screenshots ==